-The American educational system, whether we like it or not, depends on the grade point average (GPA) for assessing and comparing academic performance.
-From elementary school through to the highest levels of study, you are scored on a scale from 0.0 to 4.0.
+levels of study, you are scored on a scale from 0.0 to 4.0.
 It is no surprise, then, to learn that doctoral programs in biblical studies look closely at the student's GPA.

 Of course first-tier programs have exceptionally high standards when it comes to the GPA.
 Most admissions reports will state that there is no magic number to achieve, and that is true.
-They do not want to deter anyone from applying just because they don't meet a stated standard-they recognize that some exceptional students may fall a bit below.
+They do not want to deter anyone from applying if they don't meet a stated standard they recognize that some exceptional students may fall a bit below.
 Nevertheless, it is helpful to have some indication of what is average or expected.
 There appears to be a general standard of working upward from the A- range, which begins at 3.4.
-In reality, though, the average of accepted students is probably somewhere closer to 3.8.2 Again, that does not mean that rejection is certain below this, or that acceptance is certain above this.
+In reality, though, the average of accepted students is probably somewhere closer to 3.8.3 Again, that does not mean that rejection is certain below this, or that acceptance is certain above this.
 Rather, it is useful to know where you stand with regard to general expectations.
 One indicator of achievement is the cutoff marks for graduating with distinction.
 At my undergraduate institution, a 3.5 or better was needed to graduate cum laude, a 3.75 or better for magna cum laude, and 3.9 or better for summa cum laude.
-American evangelical seminaries also maintain high academic standards for the GPA, though because many such programs can accept several students, the competition is not as fierce.3 Overall, it is advisable to aim for a GPA higher than a 3.5, though, again, in reality accepted students would have probably exceeded these expectations on average.
+American evangelical seminaries also maintain high academic standards for the GPA, though because many such programs can accept several students, the competition is not as fierce.4 Overall, it is advisable to aim for a GPA higher than a 3.5, though, again, in reality accepted students would have probably exceeded these expectations on average.

-The situation is a bit different when applying to study in the United Kingdom.
+The situation is a bit different when applying to study in the UK.
 Due to the high number of Americans that study at the PhD level in biblical studies there, admissions committees are undoubtedly familiar with the GPA system.
 However, they tend to be less discriminating when it comes to looking for a particular number.
+One prominent NT scholar who lives in the UK, Markus Bockmuehl, advises that